ahmadhassanch/editable_table/html/readme.txt

 SAVE LOAD FUNCTIONALITY
 - Should be independent of resolution/zooming
+- Should support save on one computer resolution and load on another
+- all resized columns / other layout should stay same

+RESIZING COLUMNS SUPPORT
+- A intuitive way of resizing columns should be present

 RESIZING CONTAINER / ZOOMING
 - resizing parent container should not disturb layout